 Social anxiety disorder (SAD) affects 1 out of 3 adolescents between 13 and 18 years old.
 Over 19 million people across America suffer from social anxiety disorder (SAD) today, including a significant number of young adults.
 It is the most common anxiety disorder and the third most common mental health disorder in the country.
 Social Anxiety Disorder, also known as Social Phobia, is marked by an ongoing and pervasive fear of social interaction and/or situations where embarrassment might occur.
-While it is common to experience some anxiety in new social situations, individuals with social anxiety disorder feel overwhelming self-consciousness, distress, and fear of judgment in day-to-day social interactions.
-SAD prevents individuals from having normal relationships and interactions.
-It can also negatively affect normal daily activities.

 People with social anxiety disorder frequently avoid social interactions altogether.
 This leads to diminished relationships, withdrawal, and overall isolation.
 Like many other anxiety disorders, those with SAD may realize and acknowledge that their anxiety is often unreasonable or unwarranted but still find themselves trapped in the cycle of anxiety and fear of social humiliation or embarrassment.
-Strong physical symptoms, such as nausea, trembling, sweating, or blushing, may occur in sufferers even in “normal,” everyday social situations.
+Strong physical symptoms, such as nausea, trembling, sweating, or blushing, may occur in sufferers even in “normal” everyday social situations.

 If you are a parent, then you likely hope your child will grow up feeling self-assured and comfortable in their own skin.
 These characteristics are some of the most vital when it comes to thriving socially and thus achieving an overall sense of well-being.
 Unfortunately, many children mature into socially anxious teenagers.
 This can happen for a variety of reasons, and there may be multiple factors that contribute to a teen’s social anxiety.

 As with most mental health disorders, social anxiety disorder is not attributed to one single cause.
-Nonetheless, there are certain factors that can increase a person’s likelihood of developing SAD, including genetics, brain chemistry, and/or trauma.
+Nonetheless, certain factors can increase a person’s likelihood of developing SAD, including genetics, brain chemistry, and/or trauma.
 This means those who have a first-degree family history, chemical imbalances in the brain, or have experienced long-term stress or trauma may have an increased risk of being diagnosed with social anxiety disorder.

-Adolescents are at risk for various mental health conditions, including social anxiety disorder, ADHD, and depression.
 Social anxiety disorder tends to emerge in adolescence, and because of this trend, mental health professionals have explored additional risk factors for this younger population.

 If you notice your teenager is struggling socially, there is a chance they may be suffering from social anxiety disorder.
 Knowing the signs and symptoms of this mental health disorder is the first step in helping your teen get the necessary help.
+Here are some potential signs of social anxiety in teens:

 Psychotherapy